jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

+The data and plot below indicate that the mean reactivity across most positions ranges between 0.3 and 0.5.
+Increased variability is observed within the first 20–40 bases, and noise rises sharply toward the end of the sequences, particularly around position 150.

-## Reactivity value distribution (without discriminating experiments and positions)
+**Reactivity value distribution (without discriminating experiments and positions):**
 - **Count:** 1.56 × 10⁸
 - **Mean:** 0.341
 - **Standard deviation:** 1.329